rimelek/learn-docker/pages/advanced/volumes.rst

 trying to manage files directly in the Docker data root.

-So with that in mind if you ever think of doing something like that, stop for moment, grab a paper and write the following sentence 20 times to the paper:
+So with that in mind if you ever think of doing something like that, stop for a moment, grab a paper and write the following sentence 20 times to the paper:

-"I do touch the Docker data root directly."
+"I do not touch the Docker data root directly."

 If you enjoyed this tutorial, I also recommend reading about `Volume-only Compose projects`_.